ericcornelissen/shescape/SECURITY.md

 ## Advisories

-**NOTE:** Advisories will be created only for vulnerabilities present in released versions of the project.
+An advisory will be created only if a vulnerability affects at least one released versions of the project.
+The affected versions range of an advisory will by default include all unsupported versions of the project at the time of disclosure.

 | ID               | Date       | Affected versions | Patched versions |
 | :--------------- | :--------- | :---------------- | :--------------- |